10 Ways to Cut Your Energy Costs at Home

-1. Replace Your HVAC Air Filter
+1. Replace the HVAC Air Filter

-2. Change Your Thermostat for Energy Savings
+2. Adjust Your Thermostat for Energy Savings

 3. Put in a Programmable Thermostat

-4. Implement Yearly HVAC Maintenance
+4. Prioritize Preventative HVAC Maintenance

-Preventative maintenance provides a good return on investment.
-For starters, it pays you back by lowering your energy bills.
-After all, a well-maintained HVAC system works more effectively than a poorly maintained one.
-You also lower the risk of breakdowns and the associated repair costs.
-Plus, your heating and cooling is able to live a few years longer when you care for it today.
+Preventative maintenance delivers a great return on investment.
+First, it pays you back by slashing your energy bills.
+After all, a tuned-up HVAC system works more efficiently than one that’s left alone.
+You also reduce the risk of malfunctions and the associated repair costs.
+Additionally, the system is able to last a few years more when you care for it today.

-5. Locate and Fix Air Leaks
+5. Uncover and Fix Air Leaks

 - Secure low-flow showerheads and aerated faucets.